MattFallsTech/Amazon-Lex/README.md

 <img src="https://imgur.com/ad4rKh4" width="80%"/>
 <br />
 <br />
-Next I ran a test to make sure that the code is working as intended.
+Next I ran a test to make sure that the code was working as intended.
 <br/>
 <img src="https://imgur.com/YsrLGZk.png" width="80%"/>
 <img src="https://imgur.com/Qo5oJUu.png" width="80%"/>
 <br/>
-Next I need to add the lambda function to be used by Lex I clicked on Test on the bot I created and then clicked on the on the settings cog top right of the bot. <br/>
+Next I need to add the lambda function to be used by Lex, I clicked on Test on the bot I created and then clicked on the settings cog at the top right of the bot. <br/>
 <img src="https://imgur.com/IKOol5t.png" width="80%"/>
 <br/>
-Now i tested the bot to make sure everything i have done is working correctly
+I then tested the bot to make sure everything I had done was working correctly
 <br/>
 <img src="https://imgur.com/9Zui2za.png" width="80%"/>
 <img src="https://imgur.com/Vb2s7gO.png" width="80%"/>